Barbecue Smoked Pulled Pork recipe - Carolina Style

 Step 4:

-Monitor the temperature of the grill - it's important it stays within a range of 225F and 250F for this pulled pork recipe.
+Monitor the temperature of the grill - it's important it stays within a range of 200F and 225F for this recipe.

 Once an hour open the grill and baste the roast with the mop.